Adding Old Hard Drive to New Computer in Windows 10 Easily

 You will learn the easiest method of adding old hard drive to new computer without reinstalling Windows and take care of potential issues during this process.

-Case: Can I put my hard drive in another computer?
+Can I put a hard drive in a different computer?

 Potential problem whiling adding old hard drive to new computer

-In addition, if your computer is over the last decade, and the drive is PATA (IDE), things become more complicated, because virtually no consumer motherboards these days have PATA ports.
+If your computer is over the last decade, the drive may be PATA (IDE), making things more complicated.
+Because virtually no consumer motherboards these days have PATA ports.
 At this time, you will need to either get a USB-to-PATA external enclosure, or a PATA controller card to install in an expansion slot on your new system's motherboard.

-In the latest system Windows 10, most of the problems have been solved, it could load drivers for your new hardware when you boot the new computer for the first time.
-But this is not a guarantee, these problems may also occur, just the probability is relatively small and varies from computers to computer.
+Fortunately, in the latest system Windows 10 and 11, most of the problems have been solved.
+Your computer will load drivers for your new hardware when you boot it for the first time.
+But this is not a guarantee, these problems may also occur, just the probability is relatively small and varies from computer to computer.

-Here you will use the disk cloning software AOMEI Backupper Professional to transfer hard drive to new computer without reinstalling Windows.
-It supports "Disk Clone", "System Clone", "Partition Clone", and the first one is to clone entire hard drive, including all the content on it, thus you can keep the customized operating system as well as your personal data, programs, etc.
+Here you will use the "Disk Clone" feature in disk cloning software AOMEI Backupper Professional to transfer hard drive to new computer without reinstalling Windows.
+It is able to clone entire hard drive including your important data, programs, and the customized operating system.

 How to add old hard drive to new PC:

 Step 2.
-Launch AOMEI Backupper Professional on the new computer, and then click Clone and Disk Clone in order.
+Launch AOMEI Backupper Professional.
+Then, click Clone and Disk Clone in order.

 Step 3.
 Select the old hard drive as the source disk(here is disk 0) and click Next.

 Step 4.
-Select the hard drive on the new computer as the destination disk and then click Next.
+Select the hard drive or SSD on the new computer as the destination disk and then click Next.